Skip to content

 Rating

-• Novelty: ⭐⭐⭐⭐ — First to introduce causal pre-LLM token compression in a training-free streaming framework; group abstraction elegantly unifies the two stages
+• Novelty: ⭐⭐⭐⭐ — First to introduce causal pre-LLM token compression in training-free streaming, with group abstraction unifying the two stages.

-• Experimental Thoroughness: ⭐⭐⭐⭐ — Covers both offline and online benchmarks with detailed efficiency analysis and complete ablations
+• Experimental Thoroughness: ⭐⭐⭐⭐ — Covers both offline/online benchmarks with detailed efficiency analysis and complete ablations.